dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmWadoSR2TextTemplateURI:

     dcmWadoSR2TextTemplateURI_"
+    "Query Fetch Size",integer,"Number of rows fetched from the database at once by the Query Service.
+100 if absent","
+    .. _dcmQueryFetchSize:

+    dcmQueryFetchSize_"
     "Qido Max Number Of Results",integer,"Maximal number of return results by QIDO-RS Service.
 0 (=unlimited) if absent","
     .. _dcmQidoMaxNumberOfResults: